 La Banda, Ecuador

 Many members of the community of La Banda commute to work and school by bus.
 At 8500 ft. elevation, the sun is very strong on some days and on other days cold rain showers down.
 The community decided to build a covered bus stop, so that they could wait protected from the elements.
-With the help of many community members and an alternative spring break group from Northeastern University, we built a covered bus stop in 2011.
+With the help of many community members and a group of Tandana volunteers, we built a covered bus stop in 2011.
 Now children and adults can wait for the bus in peace.

 The teachers at the Ulpiano Navarro School in Quichinche thought that if they could provide a safe and beautiful space dedicated to reading, children would use it and improve their reading skills.
-The reading gazebo, is located on the highest elevation point on the property of school, is surrounded by ornamental plants that Tandana volunteers planted alongside students, and has stunning views of dormant snowcapped volcanoes and expansive farmland.
+The reading gazebo they designed to achieve this goal is located on the highest point of the school grounds, is surrounded by ornamental plants that Tandana volunteers planted alongside students, and has stunning views of dormant, snow-capped volcanoes and expansive farmland.
 The teachers at Ulpiano Navarro wanted to increase the use of the library and recognized that sometimes the classroom is not the most inspirational place to sit and read.
-It is the first place on the school property that was designed specifically for students to read as a pastime.
+The gazebo is the first place on the school property that was designed specifically for students to read as a pastime.
 Tandana collaborated with the school on construction of this attractive reading space with the support of multiple visiting groups.

 The teachers and parents at the Guachinguero school are committed to providing the best possible education for their children.
-They are working hard on rebuilding and expanding a building at the school to create space for a computer lab, office, and community kitchen.
-They asked Tandana for help with materials, and we are pleased to be able to contribute to the various phases of this project.
-Several Tandana volunteer groups have also had the opportunity to work alongside community members and interact with the children.
-Some kids were so excited that they joined in the effort during recess, helping to mix and carry cement.
+They worked hard on rebuilding and expanding a building at the school to create space for a computer lab, office, and community kitchen, asking Tandana for help with materials.
+Several Tandana volunteer groups also had the opportunity to work alongside community members and interact with the children while contributing to this effort.
 The building is now beautifully rebuilt and functioning with a kitchen, office, and storage room.
 Community members and school officials invited Tandana's representatives to celebrate completion of the first story with an inauguration ceremony.
-They have plans to continue construction of a second story.

 Padre Chupa and Minas Chupa, Ecuador